 Probably most of their NOC team.

 But engineers alone cannot possibly manage today’s fast-growing, high-speed, and complex IP/MPLS networks.
 Troubleshooting a network of as few as 1,000 tunnels is nearly impossible without automation.
 This is why SDN is critical to creating dynamic, flexible IP/MPLS networks that can be reconfigured quickly to accommodate different business requirements.
 With SDN, a network operator does not need to put half their NOC team on an issue such as the one we discussed.
 They probably can do with only one network engineer working on the issue.

 However, what’s missing in SDN architectures is management intelligence.
 This is where the right analytics come in for real-time orchestration, enhanced service visibility, and troubleshooting across both legacy and SDN network infrastructures.
 Human intelligence is still crucial, and the right analytics enable engineers to make informed decisions quickly when critical issues happen.
 That brings us to another question:

 Less than 30 minutes, if they use SDN and automation.

 Check out how easily you can provision TE tunnels with Packet Design’s SDN-TE app from our demo video below:

-If you are starting with Traffic Engineering or need a quick refresher, check out our blog series on MPLS Traffic Engineering.
+If you are starting with MPLS Traffic Engineering or need a quick refresher, download our MPLS Traffic Engineering E-Book.